PalouseDH/symposium/2019/day-3.md

 ## Objectives

 - explore scholarly publishing platforms
-- photogrammetry and 3D Scanning Intro and Field Trip
+- photogrammetry and 3D Scanning intro and field trip
 - thinking about software as artifact

 ## Outline: